junaaid96/inter_ed_hub-nextjs/README.md

 ## Technologies Used

-- This is a Front-end developed using Next.js.
+- This is a Frontend developed using Next.js.
 - Backend developed using Django Rest Framework.
 - Backend Git Repository: https://github.com/junaaid96/inter_ed_hub-drf